isomerpages/moe-catholichigh/_prospective-students/Direct School Admission (DSA).md

 <p>3.&nbsp; Applicants who do not have prior experience may also apply.
 The
 school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
 <p>4.
-You will receive notification from the school by Friday 3 July 2026
+You will receive notification from the school by <strong>Friday, 3 July 2026</strong>,
 if your child has been shortlisted to undergo Direct School Admission (DSA) selection.
-All applicants will receive their application outcomes between 17 August and 28 August 2026.</p>
+All applicants will receive their application outcomes <strong>between 17 August and 28 August 2026</strong>.</p>
 <p>5.
 Students who are successfully admitted to the school via DSA are expected
 to honour their commitment to the school and programme (4 years for the Singapore-Cambridge Secondary Education Certificate Programme or 6 years